By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 • What do I do if I was denied?

 Our firm was founded by a former Marine Corps Judge Advocate.
-We approach these cases the same way they should be approached from the start: carefully, strategically, and with a clear understanding that CRSC is not just a form submission.
+We approach these cases the way they should be approached from the start: carefully, strategically, and with a clear understanding that CRSC is not just a form submission.
 It is an evidence-driven claim process.

-If your packet is not built correctly, the denial often comes months later—after time has been lost and the record has already been shaped in an unhelpful way.
+If your packet is not built correctly, the denial often comes months later — after time has been lost and the record has already been shaped in an unhelpful way.

 “To anyone seeking legal representation/guidance, I would confidently and highly recommend to consider Mr. Courtney.”
 Review by Ethan P.

-Request a CRSC consultation today.
+Request a CRSC case review today.

 Do You Qualify for CRSC?